scharris/sqljson-query/docs/README.md

 ## Overview

-This is a source generation tool to be used to generate SQL nested data queries, which utilize SQL/JSON operators to gather results in JSON format, as well as matching type declarations for the query results in TypeScript or Java.
+Generate SQL nested data queries which gather results from any number of related tables in JSON format via single query executions using SQL/JSON operators.
+Also generates for each query the matching type declarations for the query results in either TypeScript or Java.
+Supports PostgreSQL, Oracle, MySQL databases.
+This is intended to be a build-time tool, it doesn't have (and doesn't need) any runtime component.

 <img align="right" src="img/diagram-1.dot.svg" alt="source generation process diagram">

 As a developer, your job in the process is to supply a file `query-specs.ts` which provides a list of query specifications, where each specification describes a hierarchy of data to be fetched for a query.
-From these query specifications and a database metadata file (generated from a database via included tool), SQL/JSON-Query
+From these query specifications and a database metadata file (auto-generated from a database via included tool), the SQL/JSON-Query tool generates:
-generates:
 - SQL queries compliant with the SQL/JSON standard (or the closest approximation supported by the database) for fetching nested data, for PostgreSQL, MySQL and Oracle databases
 - Result type declarations in TypeScript or Java, defining the structure of the objects appearing in result sets for the generated SQL, and to which the query results can be directly deserialized